Swarming Termite Treatment Pest Control Company in Elk Grove, Sacramento, and Roseville

 We know that termite populations can cause serious damage to our home.
 A report we regularly get sent has the total cost of damages to these guys as $5 billion annually across the US.
 But even though they can cause severe damage to your home, they are generally not known for biting humans, as opposed to our little friends – bed bugs.
 Now that is not to say that they won’t if they are provoked.
 Soldier termites have the ability with their large mouths to bite humans if handled incorrectly (we don’t condone handling termites in any way shape or form).
-They definitely bite into wood, and because they are highly territorial creatures they will attack and bite other insects (a common nemesis for termites is the carpenter ants – an ongoing battle for superiority).
-The good news for you is that unlike termite soldiers who spend their entire lives hidden from sight, termite swarmer’s (or alates for the technical term) do not eat wood, bite or sting, they are simply an off putting nuisance.
+They definitely bite into the wood, and because they are highly territorial creatures they will attack and bite other insects (a common nemesis for termites is the carpenter ants – an ongoing battle for superiority).
+The good news for you is that unlike termite soldiers who spend their entire lives hidden from sight, termite swarmer’s (or alates for the technical term) do not eat wood, bite, or sting, they are simply an off-putting nuisance.
 Flying termites are not ones to cause structural damage to your property, but they are able to start colonies in new areas that can have a negative exponential effect.

 Do Swarming Termites Cause Damage In Elk Grove?